jake-engelberg/docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 For non-client side errors, for example, when a job cannot be sent to an available Dapr sidecar at trigger time, it is placed in a staging queue within the Scheduler service.
 Jobs remain in this queue until a suitable sidecar instance becomes available, at which point they are automatically sent to the appropriate Dapr sidecar instance.

 ## Self-hosted mode

 The Scheduler service Docker container is started automatically as part of `dapr init`.
 It can also be run manually as a process if you are running in [slim-init mode]({{< ref self-hosted-no-docker.md >}}).

+The Scheduler can be run in both high availability (HA) and non-HA modes in self-hosted deployments.
+However, non-HA mode is not recommended for production use.
+If switching between non-HA and HA modes, the existing data directory must be removed, which will result in loss of jobs and actor reminders.
+Ensure you [run a back up]({{< ref "#back-up-and-restore-scheduler-data" >}}) before making this change to avoid losing data.

 ## Kubernetes mode

 The Scheduler service is deployed as part of `dapr init -k`, or via the Dapr Helm charts.
-When running in Kubernetes mode, the Scheduler service is configured to run with exactly 3 replicas to ensure data integrity.

-You can run Scheduler in high availability (HA) mode.
+Scheduler will always run in high availability (HA) mode in Kubernetes deployments.
+Scaling up or down is not possible without incurring data loss due to the nature of the embedded data store.
 [Learn more about setting HA mode in your Kubernetes service.]({{< ref "kubernetes-production.md#individual-service-ha-helm-configuration" >}})

 When a Kubernetes namespace is deleted, all the Job and Actor Reminders corresponding to that namespace are deleted.